vc83/kafka-Oauth/README.md

  ./kafka-start.sh
 ```

-This script will create the OAuth2 configuration, ssl certificates and start kafka instance with one broker in docker container. whic can be access on localhost:9092.
+This script will create the OAuth2 configuration, ssl certificates and start kafka instance with one broker in docker container. which can be access on localhost:9092.
 This will create topic ```test``` , with Create and Write permission for producer client Id.
 Consumer client Id will have consumer permission on ```oauth2-consumer-group```.

 Required certificates for SSL connection will get downloaded to kafkaCerts in current working diretory.